Couples Counselling – Edmonton

 • Where the issue is related specifically to an individual.
 For example, past trauma, abuse, or mental health concerns.
 In these cases, it’s best to work in individual therapy.

-According to the Gottman Institute, there are four Horseman of the Apocalypse that predict relationship failure.
+According to the Gottman Institute, there are four key communication patterns that strongly predict relationship breakdown if left unaddressed.

 • Criticism – verbally attacking your partner’s character, personality, or traits.